dtolnay/proc-macro-hack/README.md

 - [`binary_macros`] – Macros for decoding base64 and hexadecimal-like encodings
   from string literals to [u8] literals at compile time.
 - [`autoimpl`] – Macro to generate a default blanket impl for a generic trait.
-- [`reql`] – Includes a macro to splice an array of ReQL arguments into another term.

 [`mashup`]: https://github.com/dtolnay/mashup
 [`indoc`]: https://github.com/dtolnay/indoc